Published: 10 March 2020

 The above condition does not apply if the drinks in question are sold or supplied having been made up in advance ready for sale or supply in a securely closed container.

 Weights and Measures legislation governs the legal requirements for the quantities that specific types of alcoholic drinks must be sold in.
-These apply to beer, lager, cider, gin, rum, vodka, whisky, wine, and fortified wines such as port and sherry.
+These apply to beer, lager, cider, gin, rum, vodka, whisky, wine, and wines such as port and sherry.